olexale/bdd_widget_test/README.md

 Each feature group must have one or more `Scenario:`s.
 Scenario become widget tests.

 Each scenario must have one or more lines.
 Each of them must start with `Given`, `When`, `Then`, or `And` keywords.
 Conventionally `Given` steps are used for test arrangements, `When` — for interaction, `Then` — for asserts.

+## Predefined steps

+This library comes with a list of predefined steps.
+They will be auto-generated for you, but you may want to adjust their implementation according to your needs.

+List of predefined steps:
+* Dismiss the page
+* I don't see {..} icon
+* I don't see {..} text
+* I see {..} icon
+* I see {..} text
+* I tap {..} icon
+* I tap {..} text
+* The app is running

 ## FAQ